-- The 2008 Carers Strategy committed £150 million in the period to 2011 to enable 7.5 Primary Care Trusts (PCTs) to provide emergency and planned respite breaks for carers.
-In addition, the Strategy requires that PCTs (working in collaboration with the relevant councils) 'publish joint plans on how their combined funding will support breaks for carers, including short breaks, in a personalised way'. - 7.6 Notwithstanding these new initiatives the perception remains of a general failure by the NHS to address the needs of carers.
-This concern is evidenced by periodic statements www.dh.gov.uk/en/Publicationsandstatistics/PublicationsPolicyAndGuidance/DH\113613 www.dh.gov.uk/en/publicationsandstatistics/publications/publicationspolicyandguidance/DH 085345 Ibid para 3.11 and see Department of Health (2008) The NHS in England: The operating framework for 2009/10 para 37.

-&lt;sup>173 The Parliamentary Under-Secretary of State for Health (Mr. Ivan Lewis), House of Commons Hansard, 13 Mar 2007 at Column 146.
-Department of Health (2010) The National Health Service Constitution at reminding PCTs and other health providers of Government policy guidance regarding the 'critical role carers play' and of concern about the 'lack of recognition' within the NHS of the 'vital role' played by carers and of the need for NHS organisations to 'actively [work] in partnership with social services to consult, inform and support carers.'
+- 7.5 The 2008 English Carers Strategy201 committed £150 million in the period to 2011 to enable Primary Care Trusts (PCTs) to provide emergency and planned respite breaks for carers.202 In addition the strategy requires that PCTs (working in collaboration with the relevant councils) 'publish joint plans on how their combined funding will support breaks for carers, including short breaks, in a personalised way'. - 7.6 Notwithstanding these new initiatives the perception remains of a general failure by the NHS to address the needs of carers.
+This concern is evidenced by periodic statements reminding PCTs and other health providers of Government policy guidance regarding the 'critical role carers play'203 and of concern about the 'lack of recognition' within the NHS of the 'vital role' played by carers and of the need for NHS organisations to 'actively [work] in partnership with social services to consult, inform and support carers.'204 - 7.7 In June 2004 the Department of Health issued service delivery targets to NHS bodies205 that required (amongst other things) that NHS staff treat patients and carers with dignity and respect (C13) and to take into account their views when designing, planning, delivering and improving health care services (C17).
+In addition, the Combined Policy Guidance under the 2000 and 2004 Acts (para 34) required NHS organisations to cooperate with each other, with local authorities and with other organisations to promote, protect and improve the health of their community and narrow health inequalities. - 7.8 In an attempt to give legislative force to these routine expressions of concern, the original draft of the Carers (Equal Opportunities) Bill (ie that prepared by Hywell Francis MP) contained two provisions.
+The first (clause 3) provided social services with a strong power to require positive cooperation by the NHS in relation to the provision of support for carers and the second (clause 5) required the NHS to promote the health

-Department of Health (2008) Carers at the heart of 21st-century families and communities at
+201 Department of Health (2008) Carers at the heart of 21st-century families and communities at www.dh.gov.uk/en/publicationsandstatistics/publications/publicationspolicyandguidance/DH_085345